 About Our Closet – Powered by JFCS

-Executive Director Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house had burned down, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
+Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house was destroyed by fire, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
 Hearing this, Jill reached out to her network to help this family, and the response she received was overwhelming.
 Donations poured in from friends, family members, and neighbors to help this unknown family rebuild their home.
 Jill founded Our Closet to continue to provide support to the many families and individuals whose stories remain untold.

-In 2011, Jill started Our Closet with one partner and one pop-up location.
+In 2011, Jill started Our Closet with one pop-up location.
 That year, Our Closet distributed approximately 15 bags of clothing and worked with 20 volunteers.
-Today, Our Closet operates nine locations with seven pop-ups occurring every month.
-Each month we receive 70 bags of donated clothes and work with 130 volunteers and distribute 25,000 pieces of clothing to over 350 individuals each month.

 In 2016, Our Closet began exploring the possibility of merging with a larger entity in response to the organization’s rapid growth and reached out to JFCS.

-The merge with Our Closet presents JFCS with an opportunity to offer programing that is very core to the JFCS mission, to support our community during the times they need it most with a basic human need.
+The merge with Our Closet presented JFCS with an opportunity to offer programming that is at the very core of the JFCS mission, to support our community during the times they need it most with a basic human need.
 JFCS provides Our Closet with the necessary support and infrastructure to sustain its expansion to reach more in need while growing in a thoughtful and strategic direction.
 The merger was finalized in November 2016.

-Our Closet – Powered by JFCS volunteers are involved in every aspect of clothing distribution, from arranging clothing collections to sorting, bagging, and tagging clothing at our warehouse, and physically running the pop-up shops.
-Our Closet accepts school and corporate groups, in addition to individuals looking to serve, and experiences can be on-going or simply one-time.
-Each volunteer experience involves a service-learning component to comprehensively engage volunteers.
+Our Closet – Powered by JFCS volunteers are involved in every aspect of clothing distribution, from arranging clothing collections to sorting, bagging, and tagging clothing at our warehouse and physically running the pop-up shops.
+Our Closet accepts school and corporate groups, in addition to individuals looking to serve, and experiences can be ongoing or simply one-time.
 Click here to volunteer.

 While there are a number of agencies working to help individuals meet basic needs, navigating these agencies can be complicated and daunting.
 Many agencies are simply inaccessible to the city’s most vulnerable.
-Our Closet – Powered by JFCS closes this accessibility gap by holding our pop-up shops in high-need neighborhoods and central locations, and maintaining no eligibility requirements to access service.
+Our Closet – Powered by JFCS closes this accessibility gap by holding our pop-up shops in high-need neighborhoods and central locations, and maintaining no eligibility requirements or need for referrals to access service.
 We also present a warm, welcoming shopping experience where people have the choice of clothing to match their sizes and styles, and we only offer high quality clothing in very good condition.